 Windscribe used to have dedicated streaming servers known as Windflix, but the VPN has since done away with them, giving all its servers the same streaming ability.
 You can easily unlock streaming sites like BBC iPlayer, Hulu and Amazon Prime Video with Windscribe’s servers.

 Sports streaming costs can quickly rack up, so if you want to build a cost-effective streaming plan, Windscribe is the way to go.
 Instead of purchasing the VPN’s entire server network, you can purchase locations (say, servers in the U.S.) for just a dollar per location.
 For another dollar, you can get unlimited data.
-So for two dollars per month, you can knock yourself out streaming your favorite games securely.
+There’s a minimum checkout value of $3 per month, but for that small sum you can knock yourself out streaming your favorite games securely.

 Windscribe’s free plan is capped at 2GB and 10 servers, but you get 10GB if you sign up.
+You can get another 5GB by tweeting about the service, giving you a total of 15GB per month.
 Further, you can customize your own plan, but you only get a three-day money-back guarantee.

 Although Windscribe is not the fastest VPN, it placed third, primarily because it’s cost-effective.
 Also, it comes with flexible pricing upgrades and unlimited bandwidth, data and connections.